Financial Education Mastery: 9 Powerful Principles to Build Lifelong Wealth

 • Life insurance

-Principle 7: Financial Goals and Planning
+Rule 7: Financial Objectives and Planning

 Short-Term vs Long-Term Goals